-COVID cases are falling, but US on the brink of 700,000 dead
+US hits 700,000 COVID deaths just as cases begin to fall

 Nationwide, the number of people now in the hospital with COVID-19 has fallen to somewhere around 75,000 from over 93,000 in early September.
 New cases are on the downswing at about 112,000 per day on average, a drop of about one-third over the past 2 1/2 weeks.

-Deaths, too, appear to be declining, averaging about 1,900 a day versus more than 2,000 about a week ago, though the U.S. closed in Friday on the heartbreaking milestone of 700,000 dead overall since the pandemic began.
+Deaths, too, appear to be declining, averaging about 1,900 a day versus more than 2,000 about a week ago.

 The easing of the summer surge has been attributed to more mask wearing and more people getting vaccinated.
 The decrease in case numbers could also be due to the virus having burned through susceptible people and running out of fuel in some places.

-In another promising development, Merck said Friday its experimental pill for people sick with COVID-19 reduced hospitalizations and deaths by half.
+In another development, Merck said Friday its experimental pill for people sick with COVID-19 reduced hospitalizations and deaths by half.
 If it wins authorization from regulators, it will be the first pill for treating COVID-19 — and an important, easy-to-use new weapon in the arsenal against the pandemic.

 All treatments now authorized in the U.S. against the coronavirus require an IV or injection.